Five Tips on Generating Marketing Insights to Drive Growth

 How many times have you heard, “We didn’t learn anything new,” after conducting a primary research project?

 At Equibrand Consulting we indicate the question isn’t, “Did you hear anything new?,” but rather, “Did you hear anything we’re not currently addressing?”

 To be effective, brands must move from merely generating data to continuously interpreting it.

 Here are five practical tips our marketing consultants seek to achieve marketing success through insight:

-- Mine existing insights data.
+Organize existing insights data.
 The amount of marketing research that exists today in many organizations is staggering.
 In others, it’s almost non-existent.
 Before launching insights gathering, it’s useful to confirm what is known and where gaps exist.
 Typically, the information is spread out across the organization.
-The first step is compiling what exists, then assessing it, organizing it and making it readily available.
+The first step is compiling what exists, then assessing it, organizing it, and making it readily available.

-- Consider problems, solutions and jobs to be done.
+Consider problems, solutions, and jobs to be done.
 In developing new products, consider the compromises customers need to make across the value chain.
 Then, define new product concepts to solve those problems.
 Of course, sometimes, it’s less about problems than opportunities.
 The terms “pain points” and “gain points” are sometimes used to recognize this problem/opportunity dynamic.
-A common way to solve for friction points is using the jobs-to-be-done approach, made popular by Harvard Business School professor, Clayton Christensen.
-Under this method, a job-to-be-done is not a product, service, or a specific solution, it’s the customer’s higher purpose.
+A common way to solve friction points is using the jobs-to-be-done approach, made popular by Harvard Business School professor, Clayton Christensen.
+Under this method, a job to be done is not a product, service, or a specific solution, it’s the customer’s higher purpose.
 Understanding the “job” for which customers find themselves “hiring” a product or service, products can be better tailored to what customers are looking to achieve.